TongHan96/GAME/readme.md

 # GAME: Self-supervised Graph Alignment for Multi-institutional Collaboration with Electronic Health Records Data
 ## Overview of the GAME Training Process
-This README offers a concise guide for implementing the GAME training process, which is designed to align multi-institutional codes within Electronic Health Records (EHR) data through a sophisticated knowledge graph system consisting of encoder and decoder components.
+This README offers a concise guide for implementing the GAME training process, which is designed to align multi-institutional codes within Electronic Health Records (EHR) data through a sophisticated knowledge graph system.
 Here's a simplified overview to facilitate understanding and implementation:

 <p align="center">
   <img src="https://github.com/TongHan96/GAME/blob/main/report/pic/alg.png" alt="alg" title="alg" width="1000"/>
 </p>

-### Encoder Component

-The encoder is crucial for aligning institutions and preparing embeddings for the decoder.
-It comprises three main steps:
+GAME comprises three main steps:

 1. **Aligning Institutions with PPMI Embedding**:
    - Utilizes Positive Pointwise Mutual Information (PPMI) embeddings, denoted as $X_i, i \in INSTs$, to align different institutions.
 After applying the institutional graph attention network, we obtain $Y_i, i \in INSTs$, and then we can establish a common representation $Y$ that captures co-occurrence probabilities.
 This step is essential for identifying similarities and relationships across institutions.